 Push notification marketing is a marketing channel that uses a service worker and the Push API to send notifications to a user’s browser, much like notifications from a native app.

 The purpose of push notification marketing is to increase customer engagement and ideally lead to more successful transactions.
-Being able to measure the impact of your push notifications on conversion can be extremely useful.
+If you're a digital marketeer then being able to measure the impact of your push notifications on conversion can be extremely.

 If you carefully manage your push notification channel with these best practices in mind, push notification marketing can drastically transform your conversion rate.
 Push notification marketing delivers a high ROI with an estimated return on investment of 30%.